GMS6804-master/spring-2021/docker-container/asciinema-docker-first.md

 # My first docker container

-In this tutorial, we will pull a [asciinema docker image](https://hub.docker.com/r/asciinema/asciinema/), run a container using this image and complete a simple screen recording.
+In this tutorial, we will pull a [asciinema docker image](https://hub.docker.com/r/asciinema/asciinema/), run a container using this image, complete a simple screen recording, and upload to asciinema.org.

 1) create asccinema.org account